Infomaniak/infomaniak-openid-connect/Readme.md

 ## Description

-Le plugin OpenID Connect Infomaniak Client permet d'intégrer facilement l'authentification OAuth2 avec Infomaniak dans votre site WordPress.
-Grâce à ce plugin, les utilisateurs peuvent se connecter à votre site WordPress en utilisant leurs identifiants Infomaniak, ce qui simplifie le processus d'authentification et renforce la sécurité.
+The OpenID Connect Infomaniak Client plugin allows easy integration of OAuth2 authentication with Infomaniak into your WordPress site.
+With this plugin, users can log into your WordPress site using their Infomaniak credentials, which simplifies the authentication process and enhances security.

-## Fonctionnalités
+## Features

-- Authentification des utilisateurs via les comptes Infomaniak
+- User authentication via Infomaniak accounts
-- Configuration simplifiée de l'intégration OAuth2/OpenID Connect
+- Simplified OAuth2/OpenID Connect integration configuration
-- Personnalisation du bouton de connexion
+- Login button customization
-- Création automatique de comptes WordPress liés aux comptes Infomaniak
+- Automatic creation of WordPress accounts linked to Infomaniak accounts
-- Compatibilité avec les rôles et autorisations WordPress existants
+- Compatibility with existing WordPress roles and permissions
-- Journal des options pour le débogage
+- Options logging for debugging

 ## Installation

-1. Téléchargez le plugin et extrayez son contenu dans le répertoire `/wp-content/plugins/` de votre site WordPress
+1. Download the plugin and extract its contents to the `/wp-content/plugins/` directory of your WordPress site
-2. Activez le plugin via le menu 'Extensions' dans WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Accédez aux paramètres du plugin via 'Réglages > OpenID Connect Infomaniak'
+3. Access the plugin settings via 'Settings > OpenID Connect Infomaniak'

 ## Configuration

-### Prérequis
+### Prerequisites

-Avant de configurer le plugin, vous devez créer une application OAuth2 dans votre espace Infomaniak :
+Before configuring the plugin, you must create an OAuth2 application in your Infomaniak space:

-1. Connectez-vous à votre compte Infomaniak
+1. Log into your Infomaniak account
-2. Accédez à la section de gestion des API et applications
+2. Access the API and applications management section
-3. Créez une nouvelle application OAuth2
+3. Create a new OAuth2 application
-4. Notez l'ID client et le secret client qui vous seront fournis
+4. Note the client ID and client secret that will be provided to you
-5. Configurez l'URL de redirection vers : `https://votre-site.com/openid-connect-authorize`
+5. Configure the redirect URL to: `https://your-site.com/openid-connect-authorize`

-### Paramètres du plugin
+### Plugin Settings

-Accédez à la page de configuration du plugin (Réglages > OpenID Connect Infomaniak) et renseignez les informations suivantes :
+Access the plugin configuration page (Settings > OpenID Connect Infomaniak) and fill in the following information:

-- **ID Client** : L'identifiant de votre application OAuth2 Infomaniak
+- **Client ID**: The identifier of your Infomaniak OAuth2 application
-- **Secret Client** : Le secret de votre application OAuth2 Infomaniak
+- **Client Secret**: The secret of your Infomaniak OAuth2 application
-- **URL d'autorisation** : URL du point de terminaison d'autorisation d'Infomaniak
+- **Authorization URL**: URL of the Infomaniak authorization endpoint
-- **URL du jeton** : URL du point de terminaison du jeton d'Infomaniak
+- **Token URL**: URL of the Infomaniak token endpoint
-- **URL des informations utilisateur** : URL du point de terminaison des informations utilisateur d'Infomaniak
+- **User Information URL**: URL of the Infomaniak user information endpoint
-- **Portée de l'authentification** : Les scopes OAuth2 requis (généralement "openid email profile")
+- **Authentication Scope**: The required OAuth2 scopes (typically "openid email profile")

-## Utilisation
+## Usage

-Une fois configuré, le plugin ajoutera automatiquement un bouton "Se connecter avec Infomaniak" sur votre formulaire de connexion WordPress.
-Les utilisateurs pourront cliquer sur ce bouton pour être redirigés vers la page d'authentification Infomaniak.
+Once configured, the plugin will automatically add a "Login with Infomaniak" button to your WordPress login form.
+Users can click this button to be redirected to the Infomaniak authentication page.

-Après une authentification réussie, les utilisateurs seront redirigés vers votre site WordPress et automatiquement connectés.
-Si c'est leur première connexion, un compte WordPress sera créé automatiquement avec les informations de leur profil Infomaniak.
+After successful authentication, users will be redirected to your WordPress site and automatically logged in.
+If it's their first login, a WordPress account will be automatically created with their Infomaniak profile information.

-## Personnalisation
+## Customization

-Le plugin offre plusieurs options de personnalisation :
+The plugin offers several customization options:

-- Texte et apparence du bouton de connexion
+- Login button text and appearance
-- Comportement de redirection après authentification
+- Post-authentication redirect behavior
-- Création et mise à jour automatique des comptes utilisateurs
+- Automatic user account creation and updates
-- Mappage des informations utilisateur entre Infomaniak et WordPress
+- User information mapping between Infomaniak and WordPress

-## Dépannage
+## Troubleshooting

-Si vous rencontrez des problèmes avec le plugin :
+If you encounter issues with the plugin:

-1. Vérifiez que l'ID client et le secret client sont correctement saisis
+1. Verify that the client ID and client secret are correctly entered
-2. Assurez-vous que l'URL de redirection est correctement configurée dans l'application Infomaniak
+2. Ensure that the redirect URL is properly configured in the Infomaniak application
-3. Consultez le journal des options du plugin pour plus d'informations sur les erreurs potentielles
+3. Check the plugin's options log for more information about potential errors
-4. Vérifiez que les points de terminaison OAuth2 d'Infomaniak sont accessibles depuis votre serveur
+4. Verify that Infomaniak's OAuth2 endpoints are accessible from your server

-## Contribution
+## Contributing

-Les contributions à ce plugin sont les bienvenues !
-N'hésitez pas à soumettre des pull requests ou à signaler des problèmes via le dépôt GitHub du projet.
+Contributions to this plugin are welcome!
+Feel free to submit pull requests or report issues via the project's GitHub repository.

-## Licence
+## License

-Ce plugin est distribué sous licence GPL v2 ou ultérieure.
+This plugin is distributed under GPL v2 or later license.

-## Crédits
+## Credits

-Ce plugin est basé sur la bibliothèque OpenID Connect Generic et a été adapté spécifiquement pour l'intégration avec Infomaniak.
+This plugin is based on the OpenID Connect Generic library and has been specifically adapted for integration with Infomaniak.